Apillon/grants/DID Vault Application.md

 #### Flow description step by step

 ### DID Creation, attestation, encryption and storage - Diagram 1
 1. User creates account (Email + Pass)
 2. Hashing happens in the browser (client side)
 3. Apillon layer - Account is created in a central database, but all the data is already encrypted, coming from client side
 4. Generates email - This is the start of attestation, this actually sends a transactional email to the user.
 Once confirmed the attestation is passed. ,
-5. DID - Full DID is issued on the KILT protocol - financed by the Apillon attester
+5. DID - Full DID is issued on the KILT protocol - financed by the Apillon as the Atester
-6. Attested credentials are sent to the client via our servers, which means the file is temporarily saved on our server - We are still looking how to optimise this step or upgrade it with specific solution to bypass our servers
+6. Attested credentials are sent to the client directly from the chain.
-7. Once the file is back at the client side, it is encrypted using the users strong password
+7. Once the file is received at the client side, it is encrypted using the users strong password + email
 8. Once encrypted, the file is sent to Apillon server and stored

 ### Diagram 2 - Login scenario
 1. User initiates the login process
 2. User sends us email + hashed password
 3. We check the email + password match (up till here this is typical login scenario)